 Marilynn donated her body to the University of Vermont Medical School for medical research.
 The family suggest any contributions be made to The Nature Conservancy in her memory.

-To send flowers to Marilynn's family, please visit our floral section.
+To send flowers to Marilynn's family, please visit our floral store.